5th November 2020

 Although this Website will fight rigorously to prevent ITV1 Border from being mothballed, complete with urging OFCOM to force ITV.Plc to preserve the unique transmission area covering Cumbria and southern Scotland, there is still a possibility that ITV.Plc are given the go- ahead on economic grounds: ITV1 Border’s future came under real threat in 2008-2009 during the Financial Crisis when (for five years afterwards) ITV1 Border was amalgamated with the ITV Tyne Tees Region – forcing viewers in places from Stranraer to Hawick and from Carlisle to Kendal- and out to the West Cumbrian Coast to suffer mainly North East England output- with just a bit of Cumbria/ southern Scotland in an opt-out.
 Fortunately, in 2013- following pressure from Members of Parliament representing Constituencies in Cumbria and southern Scotland and from OFCOM- the ITV1 Border Region was restored fully complete with the separate southern Scotland programming transmitted from Selkirk in the Scottish Borders.

-However, in 2020 Britain is in a much more severe Recession than that which followed the 2008-9 Financial Crisis and there is already evidence that ITV.plc is being hit with declining advertising revenues.
+However, in 2020-21 Britain was in a much more severe Recession than that which followed the 2008-9 Financial Crisis and there is already evidence that ITV.Plc is being hit with declining advertising revenues.
 ITV does offer a small subscription cost for viewers to access its ITV Hub so that they can watch ITV programmes online.
 However, with declining audiences and falling advertising revenues as more viewers discover the joys of Netflix and find multiple channels programmes to watch on Sky the story is one of ITV.Plc likely to be seeking to make savings.
 Regional Television, despite this being amongst the programming receiving the highest audiences compared to other programming, will come under the spotlight since Regional News is also relatively expensive to produce.
 Small ITV transmission Regions- like ITV1 Border- will probably come under threat and it will be up to all Cumbrians and southern Scots to fight hard to secure it’s future.

 But this might not be enough.
 So we will look at proposals to help ensure that viewers in Cumbria, in northern Lancashire and on the Isle of Man can get reasonably good all- round local and Regional News-coverage in the very unfortunate event that (despite all the efforts and lobbying to save it) ITV1 Border is mothballed and most of Cumbria becomes part of a new ITV1 Tyne-Tees-Cumbria transmission Region.